By Julia Tartare

 Although the Beaverton community wants to see the girls go to state this year, McCluskie said, “After hearing that the girls [at Beaverton] in past years haven’t had the best experiences with the coaches, my biggest thing coming here was just to make sure they have a good time.
 It is important that they learn more than just playing soccer, but life lessons too.”

 The team has gone 8-3 so far in season starting off by winning six games in a row in pre-season.
 Although they lost their three most recent games, the girls’ positive attitudes and will to be victorious expresses that they have the power to get their winning streak going once again.

-Mckenna says “Our main goal is to put up a good fight and beat all of the other teams we play.”
-The team is hoping to keep their passion alive and with only a few games left in the season, the community watches on as their girls strive to represent their orange and black Beaver pride.
+McKenna says, “Our main goal is to put up a good fight and beat all of the other teams we play.”
+The team hopes to keep their passion alive and with only a few games left in the season, the community watches on as their girls strive to represent their Beaver pride.

-Maddie Mckenna taking the kick during their home game.
-Photo courtesy of Dana Mckenna.
+Maddie McKenna takes the kick during their home game.
+Photo courtesy of Dana McKenna.